 If the cover page refers to each page contained in the set of plans, then only the front page needs to be stamped.
 If your cover page does not refer to each page in the set, then each page needs to be stamped.
 Also, if the architect is responsible for all pages, then stamp front sheet.
 If consultants are responsible their work, they need to stamp their sheets.

 We will only accept plans that are stamped off by an architect who has an Illinois stamp.

 An Architect or a Structural Engineer must stamp off on the plans.
 The plan examiner needs to have confirmation that the foundation and first floor can support the second floor.

 A plat of survey is required, with the deck drawn to scale.

-  Postholes must be at least 42 inches deep and minimum 8” in diameter (deck w/o roof).
-For a deck with a roof, the post holes must be a minimum of 12” in diameter.
+Postholes must be at least 42 inches deep and minimum 8 inches in diameter (deck without roof).
+For a deck with a roof, the post holes must be a minimum of 12 inches in diameter.
 Posts to be on top of pier.

-  Three inspections are required: post hole, rough frame, & final.
-Rough frame and final can be done at the same time if deck is 24" or more above grade.
+Three inspections are required: post hole, rough frame, and final.
+Rough frame and final can be done at the same time if deck is 24 inches or more above grade.
 You do not need to be home, as long as the inspector can access the deck.

-  A Permit is required.
-Please bring three (3) copies of the plat of survey.
+A permit is required.
+Please bring 3 copies of the plat of survey.
 The permit is issued over the counter by the Building Division.

 Inspections are geared to the specific project that is being completed.
 Information about inspections should be attached to your building permit.
 In order to schedule an inspection please contact the Building Division at 630-620-5750.
 When scheduling your inspection please provide us with an advance notice of 48-hours (or 2 days), your permit number, and the type of inspection you will need.
 The Building Division does not automatically schedule inspections.
 It is the responsibility of the homeowner or general contractor to request an inspection.